mopidy/mopidy-pandora/README.rst

 **preferred_audio_quality** can be one of 'lowQuality', 'mediumQuality' (default), or 'highQuality'.
 If the preferred audio quality is not available for the partner device specified, then the next-lowest bitrate stream that Pandora supports for the chosen device will be used.

+**sort_order** defaults to the date that the station was added.
+Use 'A-Z' to display the list of stations in alphabetical order.

 Usage
 =====